neilotoole/sq-web/content/en/docs/cmd/add.md

 Note that flags can generally be omitted.
 If `--handle` is omitted, `sq` will generate a handle.
 In the example above, the generated handle is `@sakila_pg`.
 Usually `--driver` can also be omitted, and `sq` will determine the driver type.
+The `--active` flag immediately sets the newly-added source as the active source (this also happens regardless if there is not currently an active source).

 To add a document source, you can generally just add the file path: